-Depending on how many videos you’ve saved, this backup may be much larger than you expect.
+Depending on how many videos you’ve saved over the years, this backup may be much larger than you expect.
 For convenience, Google will split up your files into separate .zip files.
-Thankfully, for the purposes of finding your Stadia game saves, you’ll likely only need to download “Part 1.”
+Unfortunately and confusingly, the saves aren’t necessarily organized into the same zip, so you’ll need to check each one individually.

 This step will look a bit different for everyone, depending on your operating system of choice.
-On almost any modern computer, you can simply double-click the zip file you downloaded.
-This will open the zip and show you its contents.
-Next, copy/extract the included “Takeout” folder to somewhere on your computer.
+On almost any modern computer, you can simply double-click the zip files you downloaded.
+This will either open the zip to show you its contents or extract it immediately.
+Next, copy/extract the included “Takeout” folders to somewhere on your computer.

 - Find your saves